DLR-MF-DAS/SmallMinesDS/README.md

 # SmallMinesDS

-This repository contains the code and scripts required to reproduce the results presented in our paper *SmallMinesDS*.
+This repository instruction and scripts to reproduce the results presented in our paper *SmallMinesDS*.

 ## Prerequisites
 - **Conda** (for managing environments)